flagFounded: Listed 2014, Founded overseas in 1871

 pie_chart_outlinedMax LVR: 95% LVR

 beach_accessLMI Premiums: Compare using our LMI calculator

 Helia (formally Genworth) works behind the scenes to insure home loans for many Australian lenders and, in doing so, supports Australians with a small deposit to get into the housing market.

-In some cases, the lender approves the loan on behalf of Genworth using a Delegated Lending Authority (DUA) and in others the lender sends the application to Genworth for assessment.
+In some cases, the lender approves the loan on behalf of Helia using a Delegated Lending Authority (DUA) and in others the lender sends the application to Helia for assessment.